 Actions Taken

 A majority of the 28 recommendations (and their subtasks) is as yet incomplete; however implementation has at least begun on all recommendations.
-The 28 recommendations translated to 41 subtasks and of the 41 subtasks, 27 subtasks are as yet incomplete, representing 66%.
+The 28 recommendations translated to 41 subtasks and of the 41 subtasks; 27 subtasks are as yet incomplete, representing 66%.

 Implementability

 In nearly all cases, recommendations appear to be implementable.
-There are cases where implementation has completed.
+There are cases where implementation is complete.
 In the vast majority of recommendations, staff has indicated they did not anticipate or experience any issues when implementing the recommendations.

 It should be kept in mind, however, that the implementation of a large number of recommendations has not been completed and, in some cases, has not even started.
 It may be that implementation difficulties will be encountered at some future point.

 One notable exception to this general implementability is related to recommendation 23, in which it is recommended that ICANN “must ensure decisions reached by Working Groups and Advisory Committees are reached in an objective manner that is free from external or internal pressure.”
 While objectivity in reaching decisions is a worthwhile goal, it is difficult to imagine a decision that is “free from external or internal pressure.”